checkout/checkout-sdk-python/README.md

 - When using alternative payment methods (APMs), a `type` must be provided.
 See example below.

 #### Source Type: `token`
+A card token can be obtained using one of Checkout.com's JavaScript frontend solutions such as [Frames](https://docs.checkout.com/docs/frames "Frames") or any of the [mobile SDKs](https://docs.checkout.com/docs/sdks#section-mobile-sdk-libraries "Mobile SDKs")

 ``` python
 try: